 The Supreme Court Arts Trust was registered as a charity in 2016 to promote public education, art, law and justice in the context of the Supreme Court and UK and the Commonwealth legal systems.

 The Trustees provide a high level of experience in a range of relevant disciplines, including curatorial and exhibition design, fundraising, financial oversight and governance, and legal affairs.
-The Trustees are: Lord Neuberger of Abbotsbury (former President of the UK Supreme Court) as Chair, Dinah Casson (Casson Mann), Elsie Owusu (formerly of Feilden and Mawson, the conservation architects who were responsible for the refurbishment of the UKSC building between 2006 and 2009) and Philip Green (a lawyer in the Charity team at Farrer & Co LLP).
+The Trustees are: Lord Neuberger of Abbotsbury (former President of the UK Supreme Court) as Chair, Dinah Casson (Casson Mann), Elsie Owusu (formerly of Feilden and Mawson, the conservation architects who were responsible for the refurbishment of the UKSC building between 2006 and 2009) and Philip Reed (a lawyer in the Charity team at Farrer & Co LLP).

 The Trust is supported by the UKSC's Chief Executive, Mark Ormerod.
 Rebecca Lowson, Media and Communications Manager at UKSC, also acts as the Trust's Secretary.